danyaberezun/KEEPs/README.md

 [Prototype implementation](https://github.com/e2e4b6b7/kotlin/pull/2)

-Prototype was written in the beginning of the KEEP preparation, so it does not utilize the full power of the algorithm described in this document.
+Prototype was written in the beginning of the KEEP design, and it does not support the full algorithm described in this document.

-Limitations:
+The current prototype limitations are:

-* Preserved statements about type intersections, not inferred bounds => Not optimal flow union.
+* We save type intersection statements, and not subtyping reconstruction results in the DFA => we have non-optimal data-flow union.
-* A bit different algorithm of constraint generation.
-More complex and covers fewer cases.
+* We use different algorithm of constraint generation => it is more complex and covers fewer possible cases.
-* Handwritten constraints resolution => Works only in the simplest cases.
+* We use ad-hoc handwritten constraint resolution algorithm => it works only in the most simple cases.
-* Improper handling of captured types.
+* Improper handling of captured types => the subtyping reconstruction results are unsound in some cases.

 ### More advanced GADT-like use-cases

 [Sources and more examples](https://chrilves.github.io/posts/gadts_by_use_cases/)

-#### Runtime subtyping evidence
+#### Run-time subtyping evidence

 One simple, but useful in some domains (e.g., type-safe DSLs for data queries), benefit of GADTs is the ability to express, store and use type relations such as $A <: B$ or $A =:= B$ in your code.